jasdumas/shinyLP/README.md

 ## How to use this package?

 The components of the package are R functions that wrap HTML Bootstrap code for use in shiny apps.
+Include the functions in the UI section of your app to provide additional features which normally requires including HTML code.

 This project is released with a [Contributor Code of Conduct](https://github.com/jasdumas/shinyLP/blob/master/CONDUCT.md).
 By participating in this project you agree to abide by its terms.